cslab/functions-sdk-python/docs/reference/events.md

 ## PartReleaseCheckEvent
 `csfunctions.events.PartReleaseCheckEvent`

-This event is fired when a part is about to be released, but **before** the release has happened.
+This event is fired when a user tries to release a part.
 Raising an exception will prevent the release.
+If the release is done via the express release, the event is triggered before reviewers are notified.
-At this point it is not guaranteed yet that the part will be released, meaning the part should not be sent to e.g. an ERP system.
+Be aware that the part is not released yet and the release might still be aborted for other reasons (e.g. the reviewers don't give approval), so don't sent the part to e.g. an ERP system yet.

 **Supported actions:**